DavidPalomeque/my-news-feed/README.md

 # MY NEWS FEED

 ## TODO
+- Add a JQuery code that shows/hides form inputs depending on the "news type" selected option
-- "Read new in a new window" functionality
+- Add an "In progress" alert where there is a non-finished functionality
 - Submit project to heroku
 - Start to think how the "my saved news list" would be
-- Add "in progress" alert where is necessary

 ## Clone project in your computer
 - git clone